2013 Thüringen Rundfahrt der Frauen: Stage 3

 In the first part of the stage every breakaway was pulled back by the pack.
-On the first climb Andrea Braus escaped and built up a seven minutes lead.
-With 12 km to go however, she was pulled back by a 24 riders leading group but earned the most active riders jersey and moved up to the second place in the mountain classification.
+On the first climb Andrea Braus escaped and built up a seven-minute lead.
+With 12 km to go however, she was pulled back by a 24-rider leading group but earned the most active rider's jersey and moved up to the second place in the mountain classification.